BukuBukuChagma/TrioLearn_Machine_Learning_Library/readme.md

 TrioLearn is a **from-scratch supervised ML library** aimed at learning and experimentation.
 It offers **easy-to-use interfaces** for binary classification algorithms and is continuously evolving.

----

-If you want, I can also draft a **shorter, more eye-catching version** for GitHub that’s optimized for readers scanning quickly.

-Do you want me to do that?